 To designate a person to receive information concerning any transfer or emergency hospitalization of the resident and, where a person is so designated, to have that person so informed forthwith.

-To exercise the rights of a citizen, and to raise concerns or recommend changes in policies and services on behalf of himself or herself or others to the residents’ council, nursing home staff, government officials or any other person inside or outside the nursing home, without fear of restraint, interference, coercion, discrimination or reprisal.
+To exercise the rights of a citizen, and to raise concerns or recommend changes in policies and services on behalf of themselves or others to the residents’ council, personal care home staff, government officials or any other person inside or outside the personal care home, without fear of restraint, interference, coercion, discrimination or reprisal.

-To meet privately with his or her spouse in a room that assures privacy and where both spouses are residents in the same nursing home, they have a right to share a room according to their wishes, if any appropriate room is available.
+To meet privately with their spouse in a room that assures privacy and where both spouses are residents in the same personal home, they have a right to share a room according to their wishes, if any appropriate room is available.

-To pursue social, cultural, religious and other interests to develop his or her potential and to be given reasonable provisions by the nursing home to accommodate these pursuits.
+To pursue social, cultural, religious, and other interests to develop their potential and to be given reasonable provisions by the personal care home to accommodate these pursuits.

-To be informed in writing of any law, rule or policy affecting the operation of the nursing home and of the procedures for initiating complaints.
+To be informed in writing of any law, rule or policy affecting the operation of the personal care home and of the procedures for initiating complaints.

-To manage his or her own financial affairs where the resident is able to do so, and where the resident’s financial affairs are managed by the nursing home, to receive a regular accounting of any transactions undertaken on his or her behalf, and to be assured that the resident’s property is managed solely on the resident’s behalf.
+To manage their own financial affairs where the resident is able to do so, and where the resident’s financial affairs are managed by the personal care home, to receive a regular accounting of any transactions undertaken on their behalf, and to be assured that the resident’s property is managed solely on the resident’s behalf.

 To live in a safe and clean environment.

-To be given access to protected areas outside the nursing home in order to enjoy outdoor activity, unless the physical setting makes this impossible.
+To be given access to protected areas outside the personal home in order to enjoy outdoor activity, unless the physical setting makes this impossible.

 To designate a responsible party to act on his or her behalf in the event that health conditions preclude personal representation.